svlad-90/livelooping/README.md

 ----

 ## BEEP... this document is in "work in progress" state.
+The work is ongoing RIGHT NOW.
+It will be done in the several days.

 ----